Lidwien Verdegaal

 Verdegaal E-L.J.M.M., Howarth G.S., McWhorter T.J., and Delesalle C.J.
 Continuous monitoring of the thermoregulatory response in endurance and trotter horses during field exercise: Baseline for future hot weather studies.
 Oral presentation at virtual conference, International Calgary International Equine Symposium.
 Sept.
 2021.

 Verdegaal E-L.J.M.M., Howarth G.S., McWhorter T.J., Jonas S.E., Folwell L.E., Franklin S.H., Caraguel C.G.B., Dewulf J., Boshuizen B., De Vega C.V., and Delesalle C.J.
 A longitudinal follow-up of the thermal response to the metabolic heat load in endurance horses and Standardbreds during field exercise.
-Oral presentation at virtual at the 12th International European College of Equine Internal Medicine (ECEIM) conference, Nov.
+Oral presentation at virtual at the 12th International European College of Equine Internal Medicine (ECEIM) conference, Valencia, Spain, Nov.
 2020.

 Gehring, R., Florschütz, T., Theelen, M. J. P., Verdegaal, E-L.J.M.M., and Vendrig, J. C. Towards a population pharmacokinetic model of gentamicin in septicaemic neonatal foals.
 Oral presentation at International Antimicrobial Agents in Veterinary Medicine (AAVM) Congress, 2020.